matiasaravia52/finances-app/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-## 🎯 Usage
+## 💬 Usage

 ### Dashboard

-The dashboard provides an overview of your finances:
+The dashboard provides an overview of your financial situation:

-- Current balance
-- Quick actions for adding income or expenses
+- **Balance Cards**: View your current balance and monthly/yearly summaries with proper currency formatting
-- Transaction history with filtering options
+- **Transaction List**: See all your transactions with advanced filtering options and pagination
-- Edit or delete existing transactions
+- **Quick Actions**: Add new income or expenses quickly

 ### Adding Transactions

 1. Click the "Add Income" or "Add Expense" button
 2. Fill in the transaction details:
-   - Amount
+   - Amount (automatically formatted as currency)
-   - Category
+   - Category (dynamically loaded based on transaction type)
    - Description (optional)
-3. Click "Save" to add the transaction
+3. Click "Add" to save the transaction

-### Managing Transactions
+### Filtering Transactions

-- **Edit**: Click the edit icon (✏️) on any transaction
-- **Delete**: Click the delete icon (🗑️) to remove a transaction
-- **View History**: Scroll through your transaction history
+Use the filter options to narrow down your transaction list:

+- **Period**: Filter by time period (All, Current Month, Last Month, Current Year)
-- **Filter**: (Coming soon) Filter transactions by date or category
+- **Type**: Filter by transaction type (All, Income, Expense)
+- **Category**: Filter by specific categories (dynamically filtered based on selected type)

+### Pagination

+Navigate through your transactions with ease:

+- Use the pagination controls to move between pages
+- Adjust the number of transactions displayed per page (5, 10, 20, or 50)
+- See the total number of transactions and current page information

 ## 🧪 Testing